Wolfgang Kaiser (KgU)

-Wolfgang Kaiser (born Leipzig 16 February 1924: executed Dresden 6 September 1952) was a member of Rainer Hildebrandt's "Struggle against Inhumanty" group (KgU / Kampfgruppe gegen Unmenschlichkeit) which campaigned against the one party dictatorship in the German Democratic Republic.
+Wolfgang Kaiser (16 February 1924 – 6 September 1952) was a member of Rainer Hildebrandt's "Struggle against Inhumanty" group (KgU / Kampfgruppe gegen Unmenschlichkeit) which campaigned against the one party dictatorship in the German Democratic Republic.

 In the 1952 Hildebrandt conspiracy show trial, he was identified on 8 August as the "chief chemist" of the KgU and, on 9 August, condemned to death in the country's Supreme Court.

 Life

 Background

 Wolfgang Kaiser was a chemistry student.
 He was studying at the Humboldt University, then in East Berlin, though he actually lived in West Berlin.
 The political division of Berlin complicated his life.
 He attempted without success to switch to the newly established Free University in West Berlin, but lost his student place in the process.

 The "Struggle against inhumanity group" "Die KgU" / "Die Kampfgruppe gegen Unmenschlichkeit")

 Now unemployed, Kaiser offered his services as a chemicals expert to the recently established KgU, with which he was politically in sympathy.
 From early 1951 the KgU placed a former multi-occupancy rabbit hutch at his disposal, in the garden of their premises in Berlin's Nikolassee district.
 Later his work as the KgU's chemistry expert transferred to three basement rooms in an apartment which the movement rented at Kurfürstendamm No.106, in the city's central Halensee district.
 Kaiser continued through this time to receive unemployment benefit: he was not an employee of the KgU.
 He did, however, receive a small honorarium from them, initially of 50 Marks per month, and which in May 1951 was doubled to 100 Marks.

 Kaiser made fuses for "leafleting balloons", which the KgU used in order to rain down, in large quantities, leaflets, newspapers and other reading material onto the German Democratic Republic.
 He also produced smoke grenades, stink bombs and incendiary materials which could be used to torch targets such as propaganda noticeboards.
 The incendiary material was kept in small ampoules, each with a capacity of approximately two cubic centimeters, which the "Resistance Department" of the KgU could distribute to activists.
 In his rooms Kaiser kept a large number of these ampoules which he seems to have used in experiments involving small quantities of all sorts of chemicals that he got hold of, including the nerve agent Cantharidin.